-Some of the rides are also running – the small ferris wheel, boat swings and carousel.
+Some of the rides are also running – usually the small ferris wheel, boat swings and carousel.

-You can also spot a few animals at the park, this year we saw lots of horses as well as a donkey.
+You can also spot a few animals at the park, this year we saw lots of horses.

 Have you ever been to Day Out with Thomas?
 Do you have any other tips for making the most of the day?